West Virginia Primary Rescheduled Over Fears of Virus Spread

 Meanwhile, Attorney General Patrick Morrisey said an executive order banning elective medical procedures also prohibits abortions.
 Similar moves have been struck down by federal judges some other states after legal challenges.
 Morrisey made the announcement without taking questions.

 West Virginia's coronavirus caseload rose to at least 191 people after 4,575 tests, state health officials said Wednesday.
-The state reported its first virus fatality on Sunday, with the death of an 88-year-old Marion County woman.
+The state has reported two virus fatalities, an 88-year-old Marion County woman and a Jackson County resident with several underlying health issues.

 West Virginia was the last U.S. state to report a confirmed case, though Justice attributed that to a lack of testing.
 Testing remains limited, meaning most people now spreading the highly contagious virus may not know they have been infected, and state health officials have admitted their count lags behind the actual total as results pour in from counties around the state.